Margaret K. Falcone

 Reveling in the magic of coming together and moving toward a common goal is what I value most in performing, choreographing, teaching, and in life.

-In addition to performing, she has a passion for sharing the health benefits of dance with others and is working toward her Dance for PD® certification at Mark Morris Dance Center.
-Falcone is also the program director of two divisional outreach programs at Boston Conservatory: Movement Matters, which brings dance to senior citizens in the Boston area, as well as Step by Step, an adaptive dance program for students who have autism and Down syndrome.
+In addition to performing and choreographing, Falcone has a passion for sharing the health benefits of dance with others and is working toward her Dance for PD® certification at Mark Morris Dance Center.
+She is also the program director of two divisional outreach programs at Boston Conservatory: Movement Matters, which brings dance to senior citizens in the Boston area, as well as Step by Step, an adaptive dance program for students who have autism and Down syndrome.

 Performance Reel